astr6id/240z-welcome/README.md

 - :zap: In my free time, I work on side projects such as; basic sites, Python projects and many other things.

-- :mailbox:How to reach me: You can reach me through my discord server or my email linked below:
+- :mailbox:How to reach me: You can reach me through my discord server (At the top with my socials) or my email linked below:

 <a href="https://ton83644@outlook.com">
   <img src="https://img.shields.io/badge/Microsoft Outlook-blue?style=for-the-badge&logo=microsoftoutlook&logoColor=white" alt="Gmail Badge">